awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-location-trackerconsumer.md

 # AWS::Location::TrackerConsumer<a name="aws-resource-location-trackerconsumer"></a>

 The `AWS::Location::TrackerConsumer` resource specifies an association between a geofence collection and a tracker resource\.
+The geofence collection is referred to as the *consumer* of the tracker\.
 This allows the tracker resource to communicate location data to the linked geofence collection\.

 **Note**
 Currently not supported — Cross\-account configurations, such as creating associations between a tracker resource in one account and a geofence collection in another account\.